 - You can show off more color, helping to catch the customer’s eye in the crowded search results

-At the end of the day there’s no point doing the rest of the work shown below if you don’t spend the time getting this one right.
+At the end of the day there’s no point doing the rest of the work shown below if you don’t spend the time to optimize your main Amazon image first.
 We recommend finding a local photographer who specializes in product photography before you consider selling on Amazon.

 The Second Image – Connecting Emotionally with the Buyer

-When the first image is complete then you can start work on the second image.
+When the first image is complete then you can start work on optimizing the second image.
 This image can be the trickiest to get right but sets the stage for success.
-All of your additional images and text will be read based on the emotional state that this second image puts them in.
+All of your additional images and text will be read based on the emotional state that this second image puts your customer in.

 So don’t bore them, engage them.

 “All of your additional images and text will be read based on the emotional state that this second image puts them in“

 Speaking directly to the emotional state of the customer requires a deep understanding of the problem your product solves.
 It also helps to understand their intent – more on why intent matters here.
 Here are some examples of how we’ve done this:

 - For food products we often think about taste, smell or touch.
 The person is likely hungry or is looking for a feeling that this type of food gives them.

 - Maybe you are trying to relieve stress or anxiety in which case you might want a calming scene with the product.
 This allows the customer to “envision” the experience of the product in their mind to put them at ease and relieve these negative emotions.